pablotron/polycvss/README.md

 - [CVSS v2][doc-v2], [CVSS v3][doc-v3], and [CVSS v4][doc-v4] support.
 - Version-agnostic parsing and scoring [API][].
-- Memory efficient: Parsed vectors are 8 bytes.
+- Memory efficient: Vectors are 8 bytes.
 Scores and severities are 1 byte.
 - No dependencies except the standard library.
-- Extensive tests: Tested against thousands of results from the [NVD][] [CVSS][] score calculators.
+- Extensive tests: Tested against thousands of scores from the [NVD][] [CVSS][] calculators.

 Links: